-There are special prescription NSAIDs that are safer for people prone to stomach problems.
+There are prescription NSAIDs that are safer or gastrointestinal friendly for people prone to stomach problems.
 NSAIDs can be taken orally or applied directly to the joint as a patch or cream.

-Corticosteroid medications work in your body similar to hormones as they try to slow the progression of the disease and stop the immune system from attacking healthy tissue.
-They can be taken as pills, liquids or shots and contain Methylprednisolone, Prednisolone and Prednisone.
-Corticosteroids offer pain relief but they come with possible side effects that are less than ideal.
+Corticosteroid medications or another form of drug used in the treatment of RA.
+They work in your body similar to hormones as they try to slow the progression of the disease and stop the immune system from attacking healthy tissue.
+They can be taken as pills, liquids or given as an injection by a provider.
+Some of the prescribed forms of corticosteroids include Methylprednisolone, Prednisolone, and Prednisone.
+Corticosteroids offer pain relief, but they also come with the potential for side effects.

 Possible side effects include:

 Studies have shown that using corticosteroids over long periods of time can result in more serious and permanent side effects.
 These include: